linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 22 The Structure and Trading Venues of the Equity Market.md

 Crossing networks ATSs allow institutional investors to "cross" trades, typically matching traders directly by computer buyers and sellers.7 Crossing networks are batch processes that aggregate orders for execution at specified times.
 Pre-trade transparency varies with the type of crossing network.
 Crossing networks that do not provide pre-trade transparency are called "dark pools."

 For dark pools, post-trade transparency is required, but because the executed transactions are treated as OTC trades, less information is required than for trades on the NYSE.
 Because there is no pre-trade transparency (i.e., no public displaying of orders), dark pools provide institutional investors with several benefits, including less leakage of information contained in an order, the avoidance of front-running on large orders, and reduced market impact costs (a cost we discuss in chapter 23).
-With respect to information leakage, the order may be part of a proprietary trading strategy pursued by an intuitional investor, and a displayed order might provide information about such strategies to competitors.
+With respect to information leakage, the order may be part of a proprietary trading strategy pursued by an institutional investor, and a displayed order might provide information about such strategies to competitors.
 There is a concern that other market participants (such as broker-dealers and traders) could front-run the order, with the result that trading costs would be higher than in the absence of a public display of an order.

 Some dark pools are either moving in the direction of pre-trade transparency or have done so already.
 For example, some dark pools use electronic messages to reveal an indication of interest, which is like a firm quotation, to a subset of subscribers.